This information should not be relied upon as legal or professional advice. Read the disclaimer.

 Can bailiffs take other people’s belongings?

-Bailiffs can only seize goods belonging to the debtor.
-The onus is on the debtor to prove that the items found in his/her home belong to someone else.
+The onus is on the debtor to prove that the items found in their home belong to someone else.
 Proof of ownership might include hire purchase agreements, shop receipts or bank statements.

 Are vulnerable people protected?

 Under the National Standards on Enforcement, bailiffs are expected to protect vulnerable debtors and ensure appropriate discretion is used, including communicating directly about a vulnerable debtor with the creditor if there is cause for concern.
-A debtor is defined as vulnerable if:
+A debtor is defined as ‘vulnerable’ if:

-[…] for reasons of age, health or disability they are unable to safeguard their personal welfare or the personal welfare of other members of the household.
+“[…] for reasons of age, health or disability they are unable to safeguard their personal welfare or the personal welfare of other members of the household.”

-Bailiffs cannot recover fees for the enforcement stage, and any related disbursements, unless a vulnerable debtor has been given adequate opportunity to get assistance and advice.
+Bailiffs cannot take control of belongings if the only person present at the debtor’s property is a vulnerable person.
+Bailiffs cannot recover fees for the enforcement stage and any related disbursements unless a vulnerable debtor has been given adequate opportunity to get assistance and advice.

 What fees can bailiffs charge?